Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Method

 \subsection{Initialization and Camera Exploration}

-\textbf{Initial Scene Construction.} To establish the base environment, we leverage off-the-shelf models capable of handling both text and image inputs.
-Specifically, given a text prompt, we utilize DiT360 \cite{dit360} to synthesize a high-resolution panorama, whereas user-provided panoramic images can be directly adopted as input.
-Subsequently, we employ DA2 \cite{li20252} to estimate the corresponding depth map.
-These RGB-D priors are then lifted into a preliminary 3D Gaussian Splatting representation, serving as the coarse initialization of the 3D scene.
+\textbf{Coarse 3DGS Initialization.} Given an input panorama $\mathbf{I}_0$ and its associated depth map $\mathbf{D}_0$, we first lift the panoramic RGB-D observation into a coarse 3DGS representation.
+For each equirectangular pixel, we compute its spherical viewing direction and back-project it using the corresponding depth value.
+The resulting 3D point is used as the center of a Gaussian primitive, with its color initialized from the associated RGB pixel.
+We initialize the remaining Gaussian attributes with isotropic scales, identity rotations, and high opacity, producing a coarse but renderable 3D prior without iterative optimization.
+Although this representation only contains surfaces visible from the panorama center, it provides RGB-alpha renderings under novel camera poses.

-\textbf{Radial Trajectory Generation.} To effectively uncover missing regions, we employ a simple yet robust trajectory sampling strategy.
-Using the panoramic depth, we first calculate a safe navigation map.
-Rather than relying on small, localized camera movements around the origin, we formulate a radial search strategy consisting of $\tau$ uniformly distributed trajectories radiating outward from the scene's center.
-We dynamically identify the optimal global orientation for these $\tau$ directions to maximize the cumulative movement range within the safe navigation area.
-We then render zoom-in RGB-Alpha panoramic videos along these paths.
-These sequences, which naturally contain visual artifacts and transparent holes, serve as the degraded inputs for our restoration network.
+\textbf{Radial Trajectory Generation.} To expose regions that are missing or under-constrained in the coarse 3DGS, we employ a simple radial trajectory strategy.
+Using the panoramic depth, we estimate a safe radial depth profile for camera motion.
+Instead of relying on small local perturbations around the input viewpoint, we sample $\tau$ uniformly distributed trajectories radiating outward from the panorama center and search for a global orientation that maximizes the cumulative safe travel distance.
+We then render degraded RGB-alpha panoramic videos from the coarse 3DGS along these trajectories.
+These videos naturally contain disocclusion holes, incomplete geometry, and opacity artifacts, and serve as the degraded inputs for our restoration network.
+Additional details of the trajectory generation procedure are provided in Appendix~\ref{app:camera_exploration}.